Therapy for Men | Virtual in New Jersey, South Carolina, and Florida

 Persistent worry, low mood, and the way both can take over decision-making, relationships, and daily functioning without anyone around you noticing.
 We work to understand the patterns driving it and build tools that create real, lasting relief.

-"Whether you are dealing with something specific or simply feel stuck, the work is structured around understanding what is actually happening beneath the surface and building real, sustainable change from there."
+"Whether you're dealing with something specific or simply feel stuck, the work starts with understanding what's driving it and builds from there."

-Book Your Free Consultation
+Book Your Free ConsultationABOUT GUY

 I work with men because I believe the work they do in therapy ripples outward, into their families, their relationships, their work.

 I am a psychotherapist licensed in New Jersey, South Carolina, and Florida who takes a holistic, results driven approach to mental, emotional, and behavioral health.
-I specialize in working with men from adolescence through adulthood who are navigating anxiety, depression, substance misuse, performance pressure, and life transitions.
+I specialize in working with men from adolescence through adulthood who are navigating anxiety, depression, burnout, performance pressure, and life transitions.
 My clinical work is grounded in real world experience and an ability to connect with people from all backgrounds.

 My style is compassionate, direct, and solution focused.
 I help clients cut through noise, address what is actually holding them back, and take ownership of their progress.
 The work is collaborative, focused, and designed to help clients build momentum toward the life they want, not just talk about it.